fashka24/Flopy/README.md

 CALL 1                      ;; Call the function at the top of the call stack with 1 argument from the stack ("Hello world\n")
 HALT                        ;; Terminate the program for the bytecode interpreter
 ```

+## Documentation

+Full documentation you can see [here](https://github.com/fashka24/Flopy/tree/master/docs)